 from each Subconsultant engaged by the Consultant.
 A certified copy of each Subconsultant’s appointment shall also be provided together with a copy of the Subconsultant’s up to date verification of professional indemnity insurance.
 Collateral warranties in favour of the Employer shall be procured and delivered to the Employer within 14 days of each Subconsultant’s appointment.
-Collateral warranties in favour of any Funder, Purchaser, Tenant or Operator shall be procured and delivered to the Employer within 14 days of the Employer's request.
+Collateral warranties in favour of any Funder, Purchaser, Tenant, Operator or Contractor shall be procured and delivered to the Employer within 14 days of the Employer's request.
 In the alternative (if agreed by the relevant beneficiary in its absolute discretion) the Consultant shall procure in favour of: